Mariale: Internet career

 Mariale started her YouTube career in January 2010 when she uploaded her first video to her YouTube Channel Makeuplocalypse, now known as Mariale.
-As of June 2010 she has uploaded more than 923 videos to this channel and has accumulated more than 11.8 million unique followers and more than 1.1 billion of total views.
+As of November 2023 she has uploaded more than 2,900 videos to this channel and has accumulated more than 15.1 million unique followers and more than 2.9 billion of total views.

 In January 2011, Mariale started SinPatuque (meaning without makeup in Venezuelan slang), a personal vlog-style channel which slowly transitioned into its current daily vlogs form.
-As of June 2019, she has uploaded more than 150 videos to her channel and has accumulated more than 3.6 million followers and 25 million total views.
+As of November 2023, she has uploaded more than 400 videos to her channel and has accumulated more than 3.6 million followers and 330 million total views.

 In November 2015, Mariale uploaded her first video in English to her newest channel, Mar ♥.
-As of June 2019, she has uploaded more than 280 videos to this channel and has accumulated more than 2 million unique followers and more than 62 million total views.
+As of November 2023, she has uploaded more than 850 videos to this channel and has accumulated more than 2.3 million unique followers and more than 286 million total views.

 In April 2017, she launched her own lipstick line called "Mariale".

 In August 2018, Mariale was the official Image of Smashbox Cosmetics' new collection "Ablaze" in all the ULTA stores around the world.
 Later that October, she launched her own E-clothing store called "Club Mar".

+In September 2020, Mariale launched a makeup palette in collaboration with beauty brand Too Faced called Amor Caliente.

+In November 2022, Mariale launched a makeup collection in collaboration with beauty brand Colourpop called Ctrl+Alt+Glam.

 Mariale also holds a Bachelor of Science in Biology degree from Universidad Simón Bolívar.

 Social media

-As of June 2019, she has more than 5.9 million followers on Instagram, more than 1.7 million followers on Facebook. and more than 1 million followers on Twitter.
-This brings her total social media reach to more than 27 million followers.
+As of November 2023, she has more than 6 million followers on Instagram, more than 3 million followers on Facebook, more than 1 million followers on Twitter, and more than 4.7 million followers on TikTok.
+This brings her total social media reach to more than 34 million followers.